flutter/flutter/specs/style.md

   void setChildSize(child, width, height); // sets child.width, child.height
   void setChildWidth(child, width); // sets child.width
   void setChildHeight(child, height); // sets child.height
+    // assert: child.ownerLayoutManager == this
     // for setChildSize/Width/Height: if the new dimension is different than the last assumed dimensions, and
     // any RenderNodes with an ownerLayoutManager==this have cached values for getProperty() that are marked
-    // as layout-dependent, clear them void welcomeChild(child); // resets child.isNew
+    // as layout-dependent, mark them as dirty with cascadedValueDirty()
-  void reapChild(child); // resets child.isGhost

-  Generator<RenderNode> walkChildren();
-    // returns a generator that iterates over the children, skipping any whose ownerLayoutManager is not |this|

-  Generator<RenderNode> walkChildrenBackwards();
-    // returns a generator that iterates over the children backwards, skipping any whose ownerLayoutManager is not |this|

   void assumeDimensions(Float width, Float height);
-    // sets the assumed dimensions for calls to getProperty() on RenderNodes that have this as an ownerLayoutManager
+    // sets the assumed dimensions for calls to getProperty() on RenderNodes that have this as an ownerLayoutManager,
+    // by updating renderNode width/height;
     // if the new dimension is different than the last assumed dimensions, and any RenderNodes with an
-    // ownerLayoutManager==this have cached values for getProperty() that are marked as layout-dependent, clear them
+    // ownerLayoutManager==this have cached values for getProperty() that are marked as layout-dependent, mark them
-    // TODO(ianh): should we force this to match the input to layout(), when called from inside layout() and when
-    // layout() has a forced width and/or height?
+    // as dirty with cascadedValueDirty()

   virtual LayoutValueRange getIntrinsicWidth(Float? defaultWidth = null);
   /*